oracle/graal/docs/getting-started/graalvm-community/installation.md

 ### New Users

-Continue to [Native Image basics](../../reference-manual/native-image/NativeImageBasics.md) to gradually educate yourself about the technology.
+Continue to [Native Image basics](../../reference-manual/native-image/NativeImageBasics.md) for more information about the technology.
 For users who are familiar with GraalVM Native Image but may have little experience using it, proceed to [User Guides](../../reference-manual/native-image/guides/guides.md).

 For more information on the Graal compiler, see the [compiler documentation](../../reference-manual/java/compiler.md).